-As a rule of thumb, a consistent and increasing dividend over past few years should be preferred.
+As a rule of thumb, a consistent and increasing dividend yield over the past few years should be preferred.

 Dividend payout = (Dividend/ net income)

-For an investor, steady dividend payout is favorable.
-Moreover, dividend/Income investors should be more careful to look into dividend payout ratio before investing in dividend stocks.
+For an investor, a steady dividend payout is favorable.
+However, a very high dividend payout like 80-90% maybe a little dangerous.
+Dividend/Income investors should be more careful to look into the dividend payout ratio before investing in dividend stocks.

 Profitability ratios are used to measure the effectiveness of a company to generate profits from its business.
-Few of the most important financial ratios for investors to validate company’s profitability ratios are ROA, ROE, EPS, Profit margin & ROCE as discussed below.
+A few of the most important financial ratios for investors to validate the company’s profitability ratios are ROA, ROE, EPS, Profit margin & ROCE as discussed below.